-Lohri Festival – History, How to Celebrate, and Wishes
+Lohri Festival 2026 – History, Significance and How to Celebrate

 Lohri is a popular harvest festival which is celebrated with much fervour and enthusiasm.
 Lohri falls on January 13 and is primarily celebrated by the Sikhs and Hindus all over the country.
 The celebration involves lighting a bonfire, singing folk songs and dancing (particularly bhangra and gidda), and enjoying the classic delicacies – makke di roti with sarson da saag, gajak, til rice (sweet rice made with sesame seeds and jaggery).
 But there’s so much more to this harvest festival than eating gajak or singing songs!
 Read on to learn about the history of Lohri, how to celebrate it, lohri wishes and more!